harish-shivaram/shilly-jekyll/_art/gauguin.md

 "Your civilization is your disease; my barbarism is my restoration to health.
 I am a savage".
 Gauguin's bold, non-naturalistic style in _Primitive Tales_ evolved while working with Van Gogh's friend, Emile Bernard.
-Strong decorative lines and flat, bright colurs were inspired by simple woodcuts and Japanese prints.
+Strong decorative lines and flat, bright colours were inspired by simple woodcuts and Japanese prints.

 [![Where Do We Come From?
 What Are We?
 Where Are We Going?](/images/art/gauguin_1.jpg){:.image .right}](/images/art/gauguin_1.jpg){:.popup}